 XML Conventions

 XML is used extensively in this document to describe data.
 It does not necessarily imply that actual data exchanged will be in XML.
 For example, JSON may be used equivalently.
+Adopting bodies should pick one encoding.
+XML is preferred.

 This document uses tables to define XML structure.
 These tables may combine multiple elements and attributes in a single table.
 Although this does not align with schema structure, it is much more readable and hence easier to review and to implement.